eProsima/code-style/README.md

 Namespaces do not add an extra level of indentation.

-There should be a comment after the closing brace of the namespace, even more if the scope of the namespace is great enough and there may be doubts about which namespace is being closed.
+There should be a comment after the closing brace of the namespace.
+This is even more important when the scope of the namespace is great enough, and there may be doubts about which block is being closed.

 ```c++
 namespace network {